-Dr. Sarah Beetham is an assistant professor of art history at the Pennsylvania Academy of the Fine Arts, specializing in American art and particularly the monuments erected to citizen soldiers after the Civil War.
+Dr. Sarah Beetham is the Chair of Liberal Arts and Assistant Professor of Art History at the Pennsylvania Academy of the Fine Arts, specializing in American art and particularly the monuments erected to citizen soldiers after the Civil War.
 She holds an M.A. and Ph.D. in art history from the University of Delaware and a B.A. in art history and English from Rutgers University.
-Her current book project, Monumental Crisis: Accident, Vandalism, and the Civil War Citizen Soldier, focuses on the ways in which post-Civil War soldier monuments have served as flashpoints for heated discussion of American life and culture in the 150 years since the end of the war.
+Her current book project, Monumental Crisis: Accident, Vandalism, and the Civil War Citizen Soldier, considers the long history of damage and alteration of Civil War monuments in the context of the recent debate over Confederate memory.

 Dr. Beetham has published work on Civil War monuments and art history pedagogy in Public Art Dialogue, Panorama: Journal of the Association of Historians of American Art, Nierika: Revista de Estudios de Arte, and Common-Place.
-She has been interviewed regarding her work on Civil War monuments and the current debate over the future of Confederate monuments in several outlets, including the Washington Post, U.S. News and World Report, Architectural Digest, and Mic.
+She has been interviewed regarding her work on Civil War monuments and the current debate over the future of Confederate monuments in several outlets, including the Washington Post, Associated Press, The Guardian, and U.S. News and World Report.

 Scholars, Students React to Removal of ‘Silent Sam’ at UNC (Interview with Tiffany Pennamon and Monica Levitan, Diverse: Issues in Higher Education)

 Confederate Monuments and the Power of Absence (Interview with Menachem Wecker, Religion & Politics)

 The Sculptures That Unite America (Interview with Ben Luke, The Art Newspaper)

 What Should Be Done With All the Empty Confederate Monument Plinths?
 (Architectural Digest)